Accretion onto a Supermassive Black Hole Binary Before Merger

-We also introduce in this paper a conceptually new approach to simulating gas flow around a binary: a multipatch method, in which separate programs compute the fluid's evolution in different spatial portions of the system.
+Our methods are also novel.
+We start with conditions pre-equilibrated to the binary, and evolve them in fully global 3D-GRMHD.
+In addition, we introduce in this paper a conceptually new approach to simulating gas flow around a binary: a multipatch method, in which separate programs compute the fluid's evolution in different spatial portions of the system.
 These independent ``patches" all have their own grids and exchange boundary condition data.
 A preliminary version of this method applicable to hydrodynamic problems, called {\it Patchwork}, was described in \cite{Shiokawa2018}; here we introduce \pmhd, an extension of \textit{Patchwork} with new methodology for MHD, as well as a number of design and efficiency improvements.
-In the Appendix we introduce specifics related to the evolution of magnetic fields in \pwmhd+\harmd (for further details and tests, see Avara et~al. in preparation).
+In the Appendix we introduce specifics related to the evolution of magnetic fields in \pwmhd+\harmd (for further details and tests, see Avara et~al., in preparation).
 Use of the multipatch method avoids the problems created by the singularity at the symmetry axis of polar coordinates, and, in so doing, permits time-steps long enough to make this simulation feasible.

 In section \S\ref{sec:setup} we give details on the numerical methodology and physical setup, including a summary of the key developments of the \pmhd code that enabled our fiducial runs.
 We then describe in detail our fiducial simulation, first focusing on the dynamical matter evolution of the system in \S\ref{sec:hydroresults}, and then the magnetic evolution in \S\ref{sec:magnetic}.
 Finally, in \S\ref{sec:discussion} we discuss our findings, make comparisons with other studies, and conclude in \S\ref{sec:conc}.